SumoLogic/epigraph/idea-plugin/bugs.md

         // file2: namespace some; string Foo extends String   <-- either epigraph.String or some.String
 - namespace auto-completion suggests TypeNames in addition to package names
 - `quoted` field/tag names not recognized as overriding same fields/tags (quoted or not) from parent type
+- Type ref completion should respect kinds, e.g. `record Foo extends <caret>` should only suggests records, with current one and all the parents removed

 ### Low